Arcus Biosciences Inc. (RCUS) is ready for next Episode as it posted an annual sales of 382,880 K - News Daemon

 Arcus Biosciences Inc. (NYSE: RCUS) Trading Performance Indicators

-Here are Arcus Biosciences Inc.’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 6.20.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 4.79.
-Likewise, its price to free cash flow for the trailing twelve months is 4.80.
+Arcus Biosciences Inc. (RCUS) is currently performing well based on its current performance indicators.
+A quick ratio of 6.20 was reported for the most recent quarter.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 5.97.
+Likewise, its price to free cash flow for the trailing twelve months is 5.99.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 0.36, a number that is poised to hit -1.07 in the next quarter and is forecasted to reach -4.77 in one year’s time.